Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 Female: as above, but with XX chromosomes.
 Will normally have a vagina, clitoris, ovaries and breasts (in adulthood.)

-Man: a person born male with masculine gender.
+Man: an adult person born male with masculine gender.

-Woman: a person born female with feminine gender.
+Woman: an adult person born female with feminine gender.

 Gender Non-Conforming (GNC)